 Museum Island is an Island in the River Spree and a beautiful area for walking.
 A UNESCO World Heritage site, this collection of elegant buildings contains a treasury of art and artefacts.

 My favourite museum on the Island is the Neues Museum which houses the bust of Queen Nefertiti (no photos allowed).
 If you love all things Egyptian, the Neues Museum is the place for you!

 Lustgarten is a peaceful park and a lovely place to sit on a sunny spring day and admire the Berlin Cathedral (Berliner Dom) the magnificent protestant cathedral that sits on the banks of the River Spree.

-Berlin TV Tower is another of Berlin’s iconic landmarks easily seen from many areas around Berlin.
-Built to demonstrate East German efficiency, the Berlin TV Tower has become a symbol of unification.
+Berlin TV Tower is another of Berlin’s iconic landmarks easily seen from many area.
+Built to demonstrate East German efficiency, the TV Tower has become a symbol of unification.

 Tickets to the Berlin TV Tower observation deck, bar and restaurant can be purchased online.

 Azimut Hotel Berlin has clean comfortable rooms and is in close to Bahnhof Zoologischer Garten Station, for easy access to tourist attractions, making it one of the best area to stay in Berlin.
 Though the Hotel is a little tired and showing its age, it is of the standard of many European Hotels.
 Staff are very friendly and helpful.

 Advantages…Centrally located, close to Train Station and public transport, close to tourist attractions and shopping.